 Food and Grocery Sector Group – a Trusted Information Sharing Network

 The Food and Grocery Sector Group (FGSG), established under the Critical Infrastructure Resilience Strategy, develops strategies and options to mitigate risks and maintain continuity of food supply during a national emergency.
 The FGSG is chaired by the Chief Executive Officer of the Australian Food and Grocery Council.
-The Department of Agriculture and Water Resources role is to provide secretariat support to the FGSG.
+The department's role is to provide secretariat support to the FGSG.

 The FGSG has developed an adaptable pantry list that may be of use in building resilience within the community in the event of a prolonged emergency.